Counting Objects Overview

-- Select the CO column from the earlyMath Screening page.
+- Select the CO column from the earlyMath English Screening page.

-Here is what the teacher sees when administering the earlyMath - Counting Objects subtest.
+Here is what the teacher sees when administering the earlyMath English - Counting Objects subtest.

-For more information about the earlyMath - Counting Objects subtest complete the online earlyMath course found in the Training & Resources section of the FastBridge system.
+For more information about the earlyMath English - Counting Objects subtest complete the online earlyMath English course found in the Training & Resources section of the FastBridge system.